WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/05-slurm.md

 ### The main parameters to set for any job script

 * time: the maximum time for the job execution.
-* cpus-per-task: number of CPUs per task, such that the number of requested processing units per node is (ntasks*cpus-per-task).
+* cpus: number of CPUs
-* nodes: the number of nodes used. default = 1
-* partition: the partition (queue) in which your job is placed. default = regular
+* partition: the partition (queue) in which your job is placed
-* mem, mem-per-cpu: the amount of physical memory. default = 10MB
+* memory: the amount of physical memory
-* gres: special resources such as GPUs.
+* special resources such as GPUs.

 We will discuss this more in the next episode.